Property refurbishment Loans for light, mid and heavy refurbishment works

 However, if you are also using the same property as security for the lender, you should have a surefire selling plan before the given term.
 Likewise, the loan amount may also depend on the LTV of the property’s purchase price.

-To begin the application for a refurbishment loan, here are information and documents you need to prepare:
+To begin the application for an unregulated bridge or regulated refurbishment loan, here is the information and documents you need to prepare:

-Provide as much information about your financial situation.
+Provide as much information about your financial situation as possible.
 Diligently answer the questions and required details.
-Include information about the site, type of works involved, and use of the building or facility.
+Include information about the site, type of work involved, and use of the building or facility.

-Lenders will be interested in the increase in the market value of the property after the refurbishment project.
-Allow a surveyor or specialist to calculate the estimated upsize to present it to your targeted lender.
+Lenders will be interested in the increase in the property’s market value after the refurbishment project.
+Allow a surveyor or specialist to calculate the estimated increase to present it to your targeted lender.
 Loan size is often calculated based on the property value.

-A detailed work plan that elaborates the refurbishment costs and the timetable of the project is essential to speed up your application approval.
-Set a meeting with your contractor and other specialists to produce this document.
+A detailed work plan that elaborates on the refurbishment costs and the project timetable is essential to speed up your application approval.
+Set up a meeting with your contractor and other specialists to produce this document.

 All bridging loan products require a strong exit route.
 This could range from property sales, shares, inheritance, refinancing, etc. Specify your exit strategy to establish trust with your targeted lender.